+[Heading amended by No. 22 of 2005 s.
+22.]

 12. Authorised persons

 The Minister may authorise any person (“an authorised person”) who comes within a class of employees referred to in section 235(1) who has the required expertise to perform this role to exercise the powers conferred by this Subdivision.